mariesophiet/master_thesis/docs/developer_information/project_scripts.md

 | `2`          | Configures the OpenSSL environment for **TLS handshake benchmarking** by uncommenting PQC-related configuration lines.                                                                        |

 ### source_code_modifier.sh
-This internal utility script automates source code modifications for OpenSSL and OQS-Provider during the setup process. **It is not intended to be run manually from the terminal.** The `setup.sh` script automatically invokes it to adjust hardcoded OpenSSL constants, enable HQC algorithms, and re-enable signature algorithms disabled by default in OQS-Provider depending on the setup configuration.
+This internal utility script automates source code modifications for OpenSSL and OQS-Provider during the setup process. **It is not intended to be run manually from the terminal.** The `setup.sh` script automatically invokes it to adjust hardcoded OpenSSL constants, enable HQC algorithms, and re-enable signature algorithms disabled by default in OQS-Provider, depending on the setup configuration.
 It is located in the `scripts/utility_scripts/` directory.

-It provides the following internal modification tools, each of which accepts their own arguments:
+It provides the following internal modification tools, each of which accepts its own set of arguments:

 - **oqs_enable_algs** - Used for enabling HQC KEM algorithms, enabling signature algorithms disabled by default, or both.
 - **modify_openssl_src** - Used to modify the OpenSSL `speed.c` source code to increase hardcoded values.
 Only called if disabled signature algorithms are re-enabled in OQS-Provider.

-When calling the utility script, the first argument must always be which modification tool should be used.
+When calling the utility script, the first argument must always be the modification tool to use.
 Subsequent arguments can be in any order, but must include all of the accepted arguments listed below for each tool.

 **Accepted Arguments for oqs_enable_algs**: